The Missing Design Thinking in Current Performance Management Process

 Design Flow 7: Not taking data driven decision on who should be put in PIP

 Usually, HR takes the decision on who should be part of Performance Improvement Plan (PIP) based on rating data of current performance review.
 The last review which has happened might be one year back.
 As an HR manager, you don’t have enough data on the person who is going to be put in the PIP; as how he/she has performed in last 6 to 12 months or not.
 The decision is primarily taken based on the manager’s input.
 It might be the case that he/she is a wrong hire or role expectations are not set right.
-Unless you don’t have a sufficient data in place, just taking the decision based on this year rating is not the best method.
+Unless you don’t have sufficient data in place, just making the decision based on this year’s rating is not the best method.

 Design Flaw 8: Not giving enough data to manager on promotion recommendation